masterxavierfox/ultimate-docker-cheat-sheet/README.md

 * [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec) to execute a command in container.

-To enter a running container, attach a new shell process to a running container called foo, use: `docker exec -it foo /bin/bash`.
+To enter a running container, attach a new shell process to a running container called dejavu, use: `docker exec -it dejavu /bin/bash`.

 ## Images